burningion/make-art-with-python-code/README.md

 # Make Art with Python Code

-This repository will hold all the Python 3 code for my book, [Make Art with Python](https://www.makeartwithpython.com/book/).
+This repository holds all the Python 3 code for my book, [Make Art with Python](https://www.makeartwithpython.com/book/).

 ## Requirements